Martinsjsu/Airbnb_Boston_Analysis/README.md

 3. What are the top 10 features that influence the listing price?

 ## File Descriptions
 There is one notebook for the analysis of the three questions list in previous section.
 Markdown cells were used to distinct different process for the analysis.
-Necessary comments were also provide for better understanding of the notebook
+Necessary comments were also provide for better understanding of the notebook.

 ## Results
 The three questions were answered perferctly.